Introduction to Studio

 Studio offers features that help you develop applications rapidly, in a single, integrated environment including:

-An editor in which to create
+An editor in which to create classes and routines.

 Support for teams of developers working with a common repository of application source code.